JONSASSE/432-2018/slides/class13/README.md

 2. [Assignment 5](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw5) is due this Friday, 2018-03-02 at 1 PM.

-3. Quiz 1 will be made available to you by noon on Friday 2018-03-02.
+3. [Quiz 1](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1) will be made available to you by noon on Friday 2018-03-02.
 It is due at noon on Monday 2018-03-05.
+    - The data you'll need to do the quiz is now [available for download](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1).
+    - Quiz 1 is taken on a Google Form (like our Minute Papers), requires you to log into Google via CWRU, contains 32 questions, and covers:
+        - material discussed in Chapters 1-15 of the Course Notes, and
+        - material in the [required readings](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) from [How to be a Modern Scientist](https://github.com/THOMASELOVE/432-2018/tree/master/texts) and [R for Data Science](http://r4ds.had.co.nz/), and
+        - material discussed in class through Class 14,
+        - with the single exception being that I promise that ridge regression and the lasso will not appear on Quiz 1.

+4. Chapter 15 of the [Course Notes](https://thomaselove.github.io/432-notes/) is now posted.
+It recapitulates the material we discussed in Class 12 on using `ols` to fit linear models.

-4. `lrm` and `ols` and `rms` functions in general, are usually looking for categorical data to be included using **numerical codes**.
+5. `lrm` and `ols` and `rms` functions in general, are usually looking for categorical data to be included using **numerical codes**.
     - If, for instance, you try to do something after you've included a sex variable that has the values M/F, rather than something like female = 1/0, you may get error messages like **Error: Can't use matrix or array for column indexing**.
 That's an indication that R is looking for a numeric variable and not finding it for some categorical data.
     - This comes up, for instance, when plotting an ROC curve from an `rms`-based fit.
 But it's not an issue with `glm` or `lm`.
 Just another reason to know both approaches.

 ## Project Proposals

-1. All Project 1 Proposals have been reviewed by Dr. Love, as have all revisions to date.
+All Project 1 Proposals have been reviewed by Dr. Love, as have all revisions to date.
     + If your grade on [Canvas](https://canvas.case.edu/) is 10/10, you're done, and your project will be listed below.
     + If it isn't 10/10, you need to fix the issues I described in my note on [Canvas](https://canvas.case.edu/), and resubmit.

 Here is the current list of accepted proposals.
-As of 8:45 AM on 2018-02-26, 29 of 41 are accepted.
+As of 11:30 AM on 2018-02-26, 30 of 41 are accepted.

 Name | Project 1 Title
 -----------------------------: | -------------------------------------------------------------